 - Set per-band SLAs in your tracking system.
 Bands and deadlines must be machine-readable so overdue items surface without human triage.

 - Escalate on threshold crossings.
-When EPSS crosses 0.5 for an open finding, when KEV adds one of your CVEs, or when a customer reports active exploitation, the item moves to the emergency band automatically.
+When EPSS crosses 0.5 for an open finding, re-band it (High, or Emergency if CVSS is also 9.0+).
+When KEV adds one of your CVEs, or a customer reports active exploitation, the item moves to the Emergency band automatically.

 - Automate the SBOM-component-to-CVE mapping.
 Manual mapping breaks at scale and is the most common source of missed vulnerabilities in audit findings.